CooliMC/docker-services/jellyfin-rclone/README.md

-# Jellyfin-Rclone - Docker mode for Jellyfin with an internal rclone mount
+# Jellyfin-Rclone - Jellyfin with an internal Rclone mount

 This mod adds the rclone package for internal network/cloud storage mount to the Jellyfin Docker container.